-As human and animal zoocitizens became accustomed to living in Zoolondopolis, an ecopolitical feeling started to emerge.
-To explain by way of an example, a usual scene in Russell Square and Woburn Place was humans harvesting and farming the land, chicken sleeping in trees, cows grazing, pigeons and seagulls flying around, dogs and pigs playing and taking Hyperloop trains, and humans, pigs and dogs splashing water in the new Russell Square ponds.
-This way of living and existing had made coanimals living in Bloomsbury feel that they were part of a new multispecies political community (Blattner et al. 2), and that they were the ecology of the polis in itself (Calarco 'The Three Ethologies').
+As human and animal zoocitizens became accustomed to living in Zoolondopolis an ecopolitical feeling started to emerge.
+To explain by way of an example, a usual scene in Russell Square and Woburn Place was humans harvesting and farming the land, chicken sleeping in trees, cows grazing, ducks sleeping, pigeons and seagulls flying around, dogs and pigs playing and taking Hyperloop trains, and humans, pigs and dogs splashing water in the new Russell Square ponds.
+This way of living and existing had made coanimals living in Bloomsbury feel that they were part of a new multispecies political community (Blattner et al. 2020, 2), and that they were the ecology of the polis in itself (Calarco 2018).
 The transformation of London into Zoolondopolis, and the new zoopractices and infrastructural changes were not only something external to coanimals' beings, these changes were not only something that had happened out there in the world, they had transformed the very beings of human and nonhuman animals.
 Coanimals and the city as an ecology were becoming in many ways one.
 Earth and coanimals seem to be somehow constituting each other: a Zooterrapolis was emerging.

 At the same time, human zoocitizens had a mixture of feelings.
-While humans were closer than ever to their nonhuman animal siblings (Robinson), humans had got to forge friendships with coanimals that had been bred in factory farms, laboratories, and zoos.
+While humans were closer than ever to their nonhuman animal siblings (Robinson 2013), humans had got to forge friendships with coanimals that had been bred in factory farms, laboratories, and zoos.
 The weight of their losses, the legacy of extinction and unfathomable suffering that humans had forced animals to experience still felt overwhelming.
-For many humans, moral remainders persisted, that is, feelings that haunt and trouble us due to the impossibility of resolving certain moral conflicts (Slicer).
-The memories, feelings, and thinking of these losses blended (Gruen 'Entangled Empathy' 3).
-What is more, the newly established English zoodemocracy was far from a utopia, some humans broke the law and continued to dominate and oppress animals through strict training (Wadiwel 'Whipping to Win').
-Others physically harmed animals, as it had happened before the Animals and Earth Charter (Wadiwel 'The War Against Animals').
-The ancient sexist culture of rape (MacKinnon) had not fully gone, nor had racism (Ko and Ko 'Aphro-ism'; Ko 'An Interview') and ableism (Taylor 'Beasts of Burden'; Jenkins et al. 'Disability and Animality').
+For many humans moral remainders persisted, that is, feelings that haunt and trouble us due to the impossibility of resolving certain moral conflicts (Slicer 1991).
+The memories, feelings, and thinking of these losses blended (Gruen 2015, 3).
+What is more, the newly established English zoodemocracy was far from a utopia, some humans broke the law and continued to dominate and oppress animals through strict training (Wadiwel 2013).
+Others physically harmed animals, as it had happened before the Animals and Earth Charter (Wadiwel